gyliu513/roadmap/k8s/example/kube-initializer-tutorial/medium-article.md

 sidecar-initializer-5b7699577d-gp654   1/1       Running            0          4s
 ```

-Some fake code as following for how to use `annotation` to filter out some applications:
+Some pseudo code as following for how to use `annotation` to filter out some applications, you can get more detail from https://github.com/gyliu513/jay-work/blob/master/k8s/example/kube-initializer-tutorial/sidecar-initializer/main.go#L131-L192
 ```
 if requireAnnotation {
 	a := deployment.ObjectMeta.GetAnnotations()